-Data protection can apply to test and study reports can.
+Data protection can apply to test and study reports.
 This means that the reports cannot be used for the benefit of another applicant of a product authorisation for a plant protection product.

 Claim for data protection